SimoneAstarita/queer_NLP_bib/README.md

 Havens, Lucy, et al. <a href="https://aclanthology.org/2022.gebnlp-1.4/"><u>"Uncertainty and inclusivity in gender bias annotation: An annotation taxonomy and annotated datasets of British English text."</u></a> 4th Workshop on Gender Bias in Natural Language Processing at NAACL.
 ACL Anthology, 2022.

 ## LLMs
+Sheng, Emily, et al. <a href="https://aclanthology.org/D19-1339.pdf"><u>"The Woman Worked as a Babysitter: On Biases in Language Generation."</u></a> Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing

 Nozza, Debora, et al. <a href="https://aclanthology.org/2022.ltedi-1.4/"><u>"Measuring Harmful Sentence Completion in Language Models for LGBTQIA+ Individuals."</u></a> LTEDI 2022 (2022): 26.